GDPR and BCR

 One of DocuSign's top priorities is the privacy and security of our customers' documents and data, and we are actively following the EU’s transition to the GDPR.
 We have already made important strides in the area of data protection, many which are applicable to the GDPR.

 As an organization focused on trust and careful handling of customer documents, DocuSign has developed a strong compliance culture and robust security safeguards that are reflected in its ISO 27001 certification.
-As discussed in more detail below, DocuSign has drafted binding corporate rules (“BCR”), including privacy codes, and submitted them with supporting documentation for approval by supervisory authorities in Europe.
+As discussed in more detail below, DocuSign has received approval of its applications for Binding Corporate Rules as both a data controller and a data processor.
 DocuSign’s GDPR compliance efforts will leverage these assets.
 DocuSign is actively monitoring regulator guidance and interpretations of key GDPR requirements to inform its efforts, and, like many cloud service providers, is reviewing its data protection program and making adjustments to ensure compliance with the GDPR by May 25, 2018.

 Europe’s Data Transfer Restrictions and the Role of Binding Corporate Rules